-A. Preferred Material Sites.
-When responding to a request for a material sale or identifying a source for materials, the highest priority should be given to using existing upland material sources.
-Using materials from wetlands, lakes, tidelands, and active or inactive floodplain rivers or streams should be avoided unless no feasible public upland alternative exists.
-As a general policy, sales or permits for gravel extraction will not be permitted in known fish spawning areas or within 150 feet of known spawning areas.
+A. Preferred Material Sites9.
+When responding to a request for a material sale or identifying a source for materials, the highest priority should be given to using existing material sources.
+Using materials from wetlands or lakes should be avoided unless no feasible public upland alternative exists.
+As a general policy, sales or permits for gravel extraction should only be permitted in known fish spawning areas or within 100 feet of known spawning areas with ADF&G approval.
 Material sites shall be maintained in public ownership unless the management intent language for a specific management unit indicates that it may be appropriate for alternative uses.
+To minimize construction and maintenance cost of transportation facilities, material sites should be located as near as is feasible to where the material will be used 10.

 B. Maintaining Other Uses and Resources When Siting, Operating or Closing Material Sites.
-Before materials are extracted, the adjudicator will ensure that the requirements of the permit or lease adequately protect other important resources and uses.
 The disposal of materials should be consistent with the applicable management intent statement and management guidelines of the plan.
 In some instances, areas occupied by a material site may be appropriate for reuse for settlement or another form of development.
 When this occurs, this is noted in the 'management intent' of the affected unit and reuse of the parcel for the intended use is appropriate.
-If this occurs, the reclamation plan shall take this into consideration and account for the probable reuse.
+If this occurs, the reclamation plan shall take this into consideration and not preclude possible reuse.

 C. Land Sales in Areas of High Material Potential.
-Generally, if a settlement area contains sand and gravel deposits, rock sources or other similar, high value material resources, a pit area should be identified during subdivision design and retained in state ownership for future use.
+Generally, if a settlement area contains sand and gravel deposits, rock sources or other similar, high value material resources, a material source area should be identified during subdivision design and retained in state ownership for future use.